 Let AE > DH be two unequal line segments and suppose it is required to find two mean proportionals in continued proportion between them.
-Imagine the configuration in Figure 1 showing the mesolabe in its original position, with three rectangular panels whose horizontal sides are all equal: EF =FG = GH.
+Imagine the configuration in Figure 1 showing the mesolabe in its original position, with three rectangular panels whose horizontal sides are all equal: EF = FG = GH.
 Hence the diagonals AF, JG, KH are parallel.
 The three panels are arranged something like a set of sliding screen doors on separate grooves; the left panel AEFJ can slide to the right, over and partially covering the middle panel JFGK.
 Meanwhile, the right panel KGHL can slide to the left behind the middle panel.

 Using his or her senses with some trial and error, the geometer using the mesolabe maneuvers the left and right panels until a configuration like the one in Figure 2 is reached.
 The labels J, F, K, G, L, H now show the final positions of the points on the right-hand edges of the three panels.
-The lefthand edge of the middle panel is shown with the dashed black line; it lies behind the final position of AEJF.
+The left-hand edge of the middle panel is shown with the dashed black line; it lies behind the final position of AEJF.
 The left-hand edge of the right panel, which lies behind the middle panel, has been omitted here for legibility.
 Here point B is the intersection of JF and the diagonal of the middle panel, which does not move.
 Similarly, point C is the intersection of KG, the right-hand edge of the middle panel and the diagonal of the right panel.
 The final configuration is arranged to make the four points A, B, C, D collinear.
 We claim that when such a configuration is reached, we have the two required mean proportionals in continued proportion.
 This follows easily because ΔAEF , ΔBFG , and ΔCGH are similar triangles, and the same is true for ΔABF , ΔBCG and ΔCDH .
 Hence

-19th and early 20th century historians, but more recently, the tide of opinion has seemingly changed and sources such as [K1] and [N] argue that it should be accepted as authentic.
+24The purpose of the letter is essentially to claim the superiority of Eratosthenes' toolbased mechanical method for practical use.
+It was dismissed as a later forgery by some 19th and early 20th century historians, but more recently, the tide of opinion has seemingly changed and sources such as [4] and [9] argue that it should be accepted as authentic.